KozimovBekzodbek/KozimovBekzodbek/README.md

 ### 🌟 Current Goals

-Build software that is not only functional but meaningful.
-I aim to contribute to open-source projects, collaborate with forward-thinking teams, and engineer solutions that improve people's daily lives.
+Building software that is not only functional but meaningful.
+I aim to contribute to open-source projects, collaborate with thinking long term teams, and engineering solutions that improve people's daily lives.

-I treat every line of code as a responsibility — to users, to performance, and to clarity.

 ---